inspire-eu-validation/metadata/common/conditions-for-access-and-use.md

 **Notes**

-The multiplicity of this element is one or more.
+The multiplicity of [Legal Constraints](#legalConstraints) is one to n.
+But only one shall exists for describing the 'conditions for access and use' with the features described above.

 This element shall not be the same one as used for describing conditions applying to [conditions-applying-to-access-and-use](#http://inspire.ec.europa.eu/id/ats/metadata/2.0/sds-interoperable/conditions-applying-to-access-and-use).